 |Visual examination||To assess your penile curvature type and severity, your doctor needs pictures of your erect penis.
 You may provide them yourself.
 If you are not able to have a natural erection because of the stressful situation or erectile dysfunction, a vacuum pump or injected drugs can be applied.|

 Diagnosis and treatment are similar for congenital penile curvature and Peyronie’s disease.
 There is no clear function or angle of curvature that demands treatment.
 Personal aesthetics, pain, and the inability to have sex are reasons for treatment.
 Treatment can include:

 - Drug therapy

-It is important to determine whether disease is still active.
+It is important to determine whether the disease is still active.
 This will influence medical treatment or timing of a surgery.
-Disease is considered to be stable when pain has gone away and penile curvature has not increased for at least 3 months.
+The disease is considered to be stable when the pain has gone away and penile curvature has not increased for at least 3 months.

 A wait-and-see approach may be recommended if: